AP Automation Business Case: The CFO-Approved Template

 Now you can talk about cost per invoice — but frame it as a scaling constraint, not an efficiency metric.

 Your AP team processes X invoices per month today.
 What happens when the company grows 30% next year?
 Manual processing doesn't scale linearly.
 Each additional invoice adds review time, approval routing, filing, and reconciliation.
-According to Quadient's AP automation analysis, automated teams process 23,333 invoices per employee annually versus 6,082 for manual teams — a 284% difference in throughput.
+According to Quadient's AP automation cost analysis, automated teams process roughly 23,333 invoices per employee annually versus 6,082 for manual teams — close to a 4x difference in throughput.
+Ardent Partners' 2025 data adds the time dimension: Best-in-Class organizations clear an invoice in 3.1 days versus 17.4 days for everyone else.

 4. Build the Implementation Timeline